quip/quip-apps/README.md

 This will launch an interactive prompt which will ask you some questions about your application, then it will do the following:

--   Create a new application in the [dev console](https://quip.com/dev/console)
+-   Create a new application in the [dev console](https://quip.com/dev/console).
 -   Create an app directory in the current working directory based on the name provided.
--   Upload an initial bundle to Quip
+-   Upload an initial bundle to Quip.

 After `init` completes, you should be able to at-mention the app in a document, and point it at your development environment:

 [![CLI Demo](https://img.youtube.com/vi/IejJfRX-bKM/0.jpg)](https://www.youtube.com/watch?v=IejJfRX-bKM)

 For more details on how to use the Live Apps, consult the official [Getting Started Guide](https://quip.com/dev/liveapps/) and [API Reference](https://quip.com/dev/liveapps/documentation).

+Questions?
+Ask other Quip developers on [Salesforce Stack Exchange](https://salesforce.stackexchange.com/questions/ask?tags=quip,liveapps).

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)